jzheaux/katacoda-scenarios/local-authentication/05-access-current-user.md

 The meaning of `authentication.name` is "get the current authentication and call its `getName()` method".

-Then, change the `make` method to use the annotation, like so:
+Then, in `src/main/java/io/jzheaux/springsecurity/goals/GoalController.java`{{open}}, change the `make` method to use the annotation, like so:

 ```java
 @PostMapping("/goal")